-During the financial year, the company generated a positive cash flow from operating activities of \$2.83 million.
-The cash flow from investing activities was negative \$3.48 million, primarily related acquisition of property, plant and equipment.
-The company had a positive cash flow from financing activities of \$2.93 million.
+During the financial year, the company generated a negative cash flow from operating activities of \$0.24 million.
+Additionally, the cash flow from investing activities stood at a negative \$3.58 million, mainly due to investment in the dry docking of the Micronesian Pride vessel.
+Conversely, there was a positive cash flow of \$2.80 million from financing activities.